Singin' in the Rain (song)

-The song is famously associated with the history of cinema, as it reached popularity during the transition from silent films to "talkies."
+The song is famously associated with the history of cinema, as it gained popularity during the transition from silent films to "talkies."
 Years later, Freed, the song's lyricist, conceived the idea of the film based on the back catalogs of songs written during the era by himself and Nacio Herb Brown.
-This resulted in a musical film of the same name, Singin' in the Rain (1952), which serves a lighthearted depiction of Hollywood in the late 1920s.
+That resulted in the musical film of the same name, Singin' in the Rain (1952), which is a light-hearted depiction of Hollywood in the late 1920s.
 The performance by Gene Kelly dancing through puddles in a rainstorm garnered the song the third spot on the American Film Institute ranking of 100 Years...100 Songs.